Control theory implies an active role, or responsibility towards

 - The need for power,

 - The need for fun

-He seems to recognize that their may be other needs but he
+He seems to recognize that there may be other needs, but he

 sees these five to be the predominate needs of most individuals.

 Glasser specifies control is not a need; it is a way we must

 Glasser states, "... our need to belong; because we need